Rozsa Foundation Emerging Arts Manager Award

 Nominees for the Rozsa Foundation Emerging Arts Administrator Award must meet all the following criteria:

-• Be a Calgary resident working in Calgary since the beginning of the nomination year (2024).
+• Be a Calgary resident and working in Calgary since the beginning of the nomination year (2026).

-• Be currently working full or part-time, either employed or contracted by a minimum of one artist, arts collective, or arts organization in Calgary.
+• Be currently working full-time or part-time, employed or contracted by at least one artist, arts collective or arts organization in Calgary.

-• Be in the early stages of their career; generally, up to five years of professional experience in the field of arts administration and management.
+• Be in the early stages of their career, generally defined as up to eight years of professional experience in arts administration or management.

-• Nominees and nominators must not have a formal association (board member/paid contractor or employee, etc.) with the Rozsa Foundation or Calgary Arts Development.
+• Nominees and nominators must not have a formal association (e.g., board member, employee or paid contractor) with the Rozsa Foundation or Calgary Arts Development.

 Nomination packages must include the following:

-• One (1) copy of the nominee’s artist resume or curriculum vitae (CV).
+• One (1) copy of the nominee’s resume or curriculum vitae (CV).

-• One (1) copy of a 30-word synopsis of why the nominee has been nominated (may be used for publication and media purposes in the event the nominee is selected to receive the award).
+• One (1) copy of a 30-word synopsis explaining why the nominee has been nominated (may be used for publication or media purposes).

-• Example(s) demonstrating the work of the nominee as it pertains to this award (maximum five individual examples).
-Please note the example(s) must be submitted in the following file formats, and each file can be a maximum of 3MB: PDF, DOC, DOCX.
+• One to five (1–5) examples demonstrating the nominee’s work and relevance to the award.
+Please note the example(s) must be submitted in PDF format, and each file can be a maximum of 3MB.

-• One (1) letter of nomination (1,000 words or less) from a peer or colleague within the artist’s field of work.
+• One (1) letter of nomination (maximum 1,000 words) written by a peer or colleague within the nominee’s field of work.

-• One (1) copy of the Nomination Declaration form, available for download on the award web page, signed by both the nominee and nominator.
+• One (1) copy of the Nomination Declaration form, available for download below, signed by both the nominee and nominator.

-The awards jury will be composed of arts management peers, members of the Rozsa Foundation staff or board, and other arts community members based in Calgary.
-Jury members are not disclosed in advance of the official announcement of recipients by Calgary Arts Development.
+The award jury will include arts management peers, members of the Rozsa Foundation staff or board, and other Calgary-based arts community members.
+Jury members are not disclosed in advance and operate under strict confidentiality.
+In the event of a conflict of interest, an alternate juror will be appointed.
+All decisions are final, and eligibility may be screened by Calgary Arts Development.

 The award recipient will be selected based on the following criteria:

-• How has the nominee’s work created new opportunities or innovative approaches?
+• Creation of new opportunities or innovative practices.

-All nominators and nominees will receive acknowledgement of receipt by mail and email, and will be notified of whether their applications were successful.
-The recipient will be asked to keep the status of their nomination confidential until the official announcement of recipients by Calgary Arts Development and will also be asked to accommodate the filming of a recipient video.
+All nominators will receive acknowledgement of receipt by email, and will be notified of whether their applications were successful.
+The nominee and nominator will be asked to keep the status of their nomination confidential until the official announcement of award recipients by Calgary Arts Development.
+They will also be required to accommodate the filming of a recipient video on one day between April 13 – 17, 2026, attend the event celebrating the arts on May 4, 2026, and be available for media interviews/photographs following the event.

-The deadline for uploading completed nomination packages is 4pm MT on April 29, 2024.
+The deadline for uploading completed nomination packages is 4:30pm on March 10, 2026.
 Complete applications must be submitted through our online platform on or before the deadline.
 Incomplete or late nominations will not be accepted or considered.

 If you have nominated someone and did not receive acknowledgement of receipt or notification, please contact awards@calgaryartsdevelopment.com.